 CharterSkip Over Navigation Links

-42 U.S.C.
+Authorized by 42 U.S.C.
 280i-2, section 399CC of the Public Health Service Act, as amended.
 The Interagency Autism Coordinating Committee (Committee) is governed by the provisions of the Federal Advisory Committee Act, as amended (5 U.S.C. app.), which sets forth standards for the formation and use of advisory committees.

 Objectives and Scope of Activities